 A versionControlDetails object MAY contain a property named revisionTag whose value is a redactable (§3.5.2) string containing a tag that has been applied to the revision in the VCS.

-NOTE 1: This specification refers to an identifier for a revision in a VCS as a “tag”.
+NOTE 1: This document refers to an identifier for a revision in a VCS as a “tag”.
 Different VCSs use different terms; for example, Visual Studio Team Services Version Control calls it a “label”.

 NOTE 2: Although VCSs generally allow a revision to have more than one tag, the revisionTag property is not an array.
 The purpose of revisionTag is to aid in identifying a revision so that a scan can be reproduced, not to exhaustively describe the revision.